Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Danvers, we need an assist here.

-[Cut to Scott finally activa
+[Cut to Scott finally activat